menu

 Mount Erie’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-Being a small village, Mount Erie does not have a public transit system used by locals to get to and from work.
+Mount Erie is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Mount Erie ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 5.95% of people over 25 have a college degree.